laurenchen0631/English-Learning/category/common_tranisition.md

 ## Clarification 闡明
 - namely 換句話說/亦即
 	- the menu makes good use of Scottish produce, namely game and seafood
+	- to be specific, the biggest problem now facing the Chesapeake Bay is* due not to toxins*, but to nutrients contained in chemical fertilizers used on farms all over the region.
 + in other words == (to) put (it) another way 換句話說
 	- The new cat treat has a 90-plus palatability level.
 In other words, cats like it
 	- John is the best student in his class.
 In other words, he is better than any other student in his class.
 	- You are still very young, Tom.
 To put it another way, you do not have any idea about what you are getting into.
 	- Plants rely on photosynthesis.
 To put it another way, they will die without the sun
++ that is (to say) == to be specific 換句話說/確切地說
+	- Our friends, that is to say our son`s friends, will meet us at the airport.
+	- I will meet you in the city, that is, I will if the trains are running.
+	- Whales are mammals.
+That is to say, they must breathe air.
-+ in a/one sense 在某種意義上
++ in a/one sense == in a way 在某種意義上
-	- in a sense, behaviour cannot develop independently of the environment
+	- in a sense, behavior cannot develop independently of the environment
 	- In one sense, however, Brazil's new status signified the substitution of one dependence for another.
+	- In a way, I hope he doesn’t win.
+- so to speak/say 可以這麼說
+	- In that relationship it is very much Lorna who wears the trousers, so to speak
+	- The new procedures have been officially christened, so to speak.
+	- You scored 60, but your teacher still flunked you.
+He did it intentionally, so to speak.
 + in effect 大抵上(就像)
 	- What I need to do, in effect, is stop seeing my life as a canvas to fill, and start seeing it more as a block of marble to chip away at and shape something out of.
 	- Indeed, the transfer of the court in effect signified achievement of Brazilian independence.